 The town of Tusayan just south of the park entrance offers additional visitor services, more motels and restuarants.
 The Grand Canyon IMAX Theater is also located here.
 Several canyon air tours operate out of Tusayan.
 Further south, Flagstaff and Williams offer more services.
 The Grand Canyon Railway operates out of Williams and brings passengers to the South Rim.
 There is a concession taxi service between Tusayan, Grand Canyon Airport, and Grand Canyon Village, as well as a seasonal shuttle bus.
 Call 928-638-2822 for details.
 For more transportation details, see the

-NPS How Do I Get to the South Rim Guide.
+How Do I Travel to the South Rim (NPS Guide).

 Park Shuttle Bus System.
 Due to the very heavy auto traffic in the South Rim's Grand Canyon Village area, the National Park Services offers free, frequent shuttle bus service and limits parking.
 There are parking lots at the rim hotels for visitors staying there.
 Other visitors should park at the central lots in the Market Plaza area.
 There is an RV parking lot near the park visitor center.
 The shuttle system doesn't serve the Desert View area, 25 miles to the east.